 The overwhelming beauty of the rain-forest and its depressing devastation, are the two main subjects of Brazilian painter Totonho.
 Born in the countryside of the state of Bahia, Totonho is a person of nature by heart.

-Totonho is self-taught artist.
-Still he is not a typical Brazilian naive painter.
+Totonho’s paintings reflect his strong love and sensibility for the environment.
 His subjects and technique are hardly traditional, and his paintings defy classification.

 Sketches of Brazil